-- (a) In addition to other proceedings available to a party, any party to a child-custody proceeding, a guardian ad litem or another representative of the child may proffer testimony of witnesses, including parties and the child, by deposition or otherwise, given in another State.
-The tribunal on its own motion may order that the testimony of a person be taken in another State and may prescribe the manner in which and the terms upon which the testimony is taken. - (b) A tribunal of this State may permit a party or witness residing in another State to be deposed or to testify by telephone, audiovisual means, or other electronic means before a designated tribunal or at another location in that State.
-A tribunal of this State shall cooperate with tribunals of other States in designating an appropriate location for the deposition or testimony. - (c) Documentary evidence transmitted from another State to a tribunal of this State, by telephone, telecopier, or other means that do not provide for an original writing, may not be excluded from evidence on an objection based on the means of transmission.
+- (a) In addition to other procedures available to a party, any party to a child-custody proceeding, a guardian ad litem or another representative of the child may offer testimony of witnesses, including parties and the child, by deposition or other allowable means, given in another State.
+The tribunal on its own motion may order that the testimony of a person be taken in another State and may prescribe the manner in which and the terms upon which the testimony is taken. - (b) A tribunal of this State may permit an individual residing in another State to be deposed or to testify by telephone, audiovisual means, or other electronic means before a designated tribunal or at another location in that State.
+A tribunal of this State shall cooperate with tribunals of other States in designating an appropriate location for the deposition or testimony. - (c) Documentary evidence transmitted from another State to a tribunal of this State, by telephone, telecopier, facsimile or other electronic means that do not provide for an original writing, may not be excluded from evidence on an objection based on the means of transmission.